Paragliding Safety

 Have a Hook Knife on your harness:

-If you ever land in the water or a tree, this simple piece of equipment can quickly help you seperate from the harness if the buckles or other methods are not working.
+If you ever land in the water or a tree, this simple piece of equipment can quickly help you separate from the harness if the buckles or other methods are not working.

 Use an anemometer anytime the wind is more than light:

-Even the most experienced pilots and have a hard time differentiating a 12 from 15 mph wind.
+Even the most experienced pilots have a hard time differentiating between a 12 mph and 15 mph wind.

 Have Radio Equipment for Emergency Situations:

 A ham license is cheap and easy to acquire.
-Radios help pilots communicate with each other, but more important, they can really help if there is a flying related emergencies.
+Radios help pilots communicate with each other, but more importantly, they can really help if there is a flying-related emergency.